 I have been involved with ham radio since 1973.
 Previous calls were KD5VU, KD4YC, N7AET, WB7SHW and WT7AAN.

-In 2006 I completed training with the American Red Cross as a volunteer Operator/Driver of an Emergency Communications Response Vehicle (ECRV).
-The picture is me with the awsome ECRV ham magnet.
-In 2013 the Red Cross ECRVs will be retired as technoogy has changed.
+In 2006 I completed training with the American Red Cross and became a volunteer Operator/Driver of an Emergency Communications Response Vehicle (ECRV).
+The awsome ECRV was ham magnet; however, the Red Cross retired the ECRV's in 2013 to keep up with technoogy.

-I 100% QSL all direct cards and upload all QSO's weekly to the ARRL LoTW.
+I 100% QSL all direct cards and upload all QSO's to the ARRL's LoTW.
 Sorry, no eQSL or Bureau cards.
-My other time/money waster is a Black C6 Corvette equipped with a Yaesu FT-8800 dual-bander with a stealth antenna.
+My other time/money waster is a Black C6 (6th generation) Corvette equipped with a Yaesu FT-8800 dual-bander with a stealth antenna.

 TNX for reading

 You must be logged in to file a report on this page